Samorost 2

 Samorost 2 is a puzzle point-and-click adventure game developed by Amanita Design.
-Released for Microsoft Windows, OS X and Linux on 8 December 2005, the game is the second video game title in the Samorost series and the sequel to Samorost.
-In 5 November 2020 the game received an update with enhanced visuals, brought fullscreen support & replaced level codes with a level select system.
-This version also received IOS & Android ports.
+Released for Windows, OS X and Linux on 8 December 2005, the game is the second video game title in the Samorost series and the sequel to Samorost.
+On 5 November 2020, the game received an update with enhanced visuals, brought fullscreen support & replaced level codes with a level select system.
+This version also received iOS & Android ports.

 Plot

-The game starts when Aliens land at Gnome's house and steal his berries.
-They are interrupted by Gnome's dog who is then kidnapped by Aliens.
-Gnome spots aliens leaving with his dog and sets up to save it.
-He lands with his Polokonzerva airship on alien's planet.
-He manages to infiltrate alien's underground base and finds the dog who is held by alien's leader for joy.
-Gnome saves the dog and together they escape the planet but their airship runs out of fuel and crashes on another planet.
-They venture through the planet and eventually find taxi driver and convince him to take them home.
-Driver then sits with Gnome and dog at a bonfire before departing while Gnome lies at Cherry trees falling asleep.
+The game starts when aliens land at Gnome's house and steal his pears.
+They are interrupted by Gnome's dog, so the aliens kidnap him.
+Gnome spots the aliens leaving with his dog, and chases them with his Polokonzerva rocket ship.
+He lands on the alien's planet and manages to infiltrate the alien's underground base.
+He finds his dog, who is held by the aliens' leader to help power his cooling fan.
+Gnome saves the dog and together they escape the planet, but their rocket ship runs out of fuel and crashes on another planet.
+They travel around the planet and eventually find an air taxi driver and convince him to take them home.
+The driver then celebrates with Gnome and his dog at a bonfire, before departing.
+The dog curls up in front of his dog house while Gnome relaxes under his fruit trees, falling asleep.